 I add two photos of myself by the eggs so that you can see how big they really are.
 The biggest one is much bigger than the other ones and represents the egg of the official Djúpivogur bird, lómur, the red-throated diver.

-You will find a sign leading to Gleðivík - Merry bay, which is just outside the village, or ca 900 meters from the village centre.
+You will find a sign leading to Gleðivík - Merry bay, which is just outside the village, or some 900 meters from the village centre.

 Langabúð is the oldest house in Djúpivogur, built in 1790 - it is fitting that Ríkarður's memory and work are honoured in the house in which he was born.

 Langabúð was built on the ruins of other even older buildings from 1589, but back then German merchants started trading with Djúpivogur.
 The Danish Trading Monopoly then took over the trading in 1602-1786!